-Spyder3Studio SR review
+Spyder3Studio SR full review

 Let’s not pretend that colour management is fascinating – still, it’s not as dull as having to repeatedly colour-correct your work and trying to get your screen and printer to play nicely.
 The Spyder3Studio SR opens up colour management to illustrators, photographers and designers with high-end colour needs but shoestring budgets – it’s £200 less expensive than many rival systems.